WinVector/Examples/decision_intel_ai/README.md

 The slides and links are available here: https://github.com/WinVector/Examples/tree/main/decision_intel_ai

-A rehearsal video is here: https://youtu.be/UFXQ7Z6b7uY
+A rehearsal video is here: https://youtu.be/UFXQ7Z6b7uY .
+Some stuff was changed after this rehearsal (including switching microphones).